uccps-samples/cakephp-ex/README.md

 <!-- tocstop -->

-CakePHP Sample App on UTCCP
+CakePHP Sample App on UCCPS
 ===============================

-This is a quickstart CakePHP application for UTCCP v1 that you can use as a starting point to develop your own application and deploy it on an [UTCCP](https://github.com/utccp/origin) cluster.
+This is a quickstart CakePHP application for UCCPS v1 that you can use as a starting point to develop your own application and deploy it on an [UCCPS](https://github.com/utccp/origin) cluster.

 If you'd like to install it, follow [these directions](https://github.com/utccp/cakephp-ex/blob/master/README.md#installation).

-The steps in this document assume that you have access to an UTCCP deployment that you can deploy applications on.
+The steps in this document assume that you have access to an UCCPS deployment that you can deploy applications on.

-UTCCP Considerations
+UCCPS Considerations
 ------------------------
-These are some special considerations you may need to keep in mind when running your application on UTCCP.
+These are some special considerations you may need to keep in mind when running your application on UCCPS.

 ### Security
 Since the quickstarts are shared code, we had to take special consideration to ensure that security related configuration variable values are unique across applications.
 To accomplish this, we modified some of the configuration files.
 Namely we changed Security.salt and Security.cipherSeed values in the app/Config/core.php config file.
 Those values are now generated from the application template as CAKEPHP_SECURITY_SALT and CAKEPHP_SECURITY_CIPHER_SEED.
 Also the secret token is generated in the template as CAKEPHP_SECRET_TOKEN.
 From these values the session hashes are generated.
-Now instead of using the same default values, UTCCP can generate these values using the generate from logic defined within the instant application's template.
+Now instead of using the same default values, UCCPS can generate these values using the generate from logic defined within the instant application's template.

 ### Installation:
-These steps assume your UTCCP deployment has the default set of ImageStreams defined.
+These steps assume your UCCPS deployment has the default set of ImageStreams defined.
 Instructions for installing the default ImageStreams are available [here](https://docs.okd.io/latest/install_config/imagestreams_templates.html#creating-image-streams-for-openshift-images).
 If you are defining the set of ImageStreams now, remember to pass in the proper cluster-admin credentials and to create the ImageStreams in the 'openshift' namespace.

 1. Fork a copy of [cakephp-ex](https://github.com/sclorg/cakephp-ex)
 2. Clone your repository to your development machine and cd to the repository directory